Class 06 Attitudes to Learning English & The Language Learning Experience

 - What would you like to do with your English after this course?

 - What are your learning goals?
-For each of the goals, what are some specific, practical actions you can take to get closer to this goal?
+For each goal, what specific, practical actions can you take to get closer to this goal?

 - How do you see your English self in the future?
 What do you look and feel like then?